-To be the world's leading organization promoting ethical decision in international affairs.
+To be the world's leading organization promoting ethics education on global issues.

 The Council convenes agenda-setting forums with world experts, producing educational opportunities and resources for opinion makers.